-44. Planning and MOH shall continue to implement and update the Citywide Inclusionary Housing Program, which promotes the inclusion of permanently affordable units in housing developments of 10 or more units.
-The City shall evaluate the effectiveness of this program including: on-site, off-site, in-lieu fees, and land dedication options, and develop modifications to maximize the delivery of affordable housing units and mixed-income development in San Francisco neighborhoods through this program.
+43. Planning and MOH shall continue to implement and update the Citywide Inclusionary Housing Program, which promotes the inclusion of permanently affordable units in housing developments of 10 or more units.
+The City shall evaluate the effectiveness of this program including: on-site, off-site, in-lieu fees, and land dedication options, and develop modifications to enhance the delivery of affordable housing units and mixed-income development in San Francisco neighborhoods through this program.

 Lead Agencies: Planning Department, Mayor's Office of Housing, Office of Community

 Investment and Infrastructure

-Programs: Citywide Inclusionary Housing Program
+Citywide Inclusionary Housing Program

-Funding Source: Not required.
+Not required.

 Schedule: Ongoing